BigDataForSanDiego/Team-206/proposal_submission_form_2024.md

 #### Team Name: `VIP's`

 #### Your teamâ€™s hackathon idea in One sentence:
-##### `AI-powered voice assistant within the Sharp Healthcare app to assist users with inquiries, schedule appointments, manage medication and provide relvant info to doctors.`
+##### `AI-powered multi-lingual voice assistant within the Sharp Healthcare app to assist users with inquiries, schedule appointments, manage medication, and provide relvant info to doctors.`

 #### A visual